esquest/esquest/README.md

 - 👋 Hi, I’m @esquest
-- 👀 I’m interested in front-end web development & Jiu-Jitsu
+- 👀 I’m interested in art & front-end web dev
 - 🌱 I’m currently learning javascript
 - 🤝 I’m looking to collaborate on jobs
-- 📫 How to reach me: esquestmedia@gmail.com
+- 📫 How to reach me: esquiveljosedesign@gmail.com

 <!---
 esquest/esquest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.